 It depends.
-Minyan can be slow-going, and takes an awful long time to outline a story that doesn’t really prove to be too revelatory or progressive.
+Minyan can be slow-going and takes an awfully long time to outline a story that doesn’t really prove to be too revelatory or progressive.
 Still, the convincing portrayal of 80’s Brooklyn, interesting insights into Jewish culture, and some fine performances make it worth a watch.

 Directed by Eric Steel

 Written by: David Bezmozgis (based on the short story by), Daniel Pearle, Eric Steel